mozilla/MozDef/docs/source/screenshots.rst

 Screenshots
 ==========

-Here are some screen captures of some of the screens within MozDef.
+Here are a few screen captures of key portions of the MozDef user interface.

 Health and Status